 Dashboard Warning Lights

 One of the most obvious of a bad alternator is a warning light on your dashboard.
 Many modern vehicles are equipped with warning lights that will illuminate when there is a problem with the charging system.
-If you see a battery light or a warning light that looks like a battery on your dashboard, it’s likely that your alternator is failing.
+If you see a battery light or a warning light that looks like a battery on your dashboard, it’s likely that your is failing.
 Ignoring these warning lights could lead to a dead battery and a stranded vehicle, so it’s important to address the issue promptly.

 Overall, paying attention to these signs can help you catch alternator problems early and avoid more serious issues down the road.